 Menu

-Pre-spawning mortality (PSM) and high egg retention (HER) are an emerging toxics issue impacting Puget Sound watersheds.
-Where it occurs, adult salmon returning to freshwater die before they are able to spawn completely.
-The cause of PSM and HER was recently identified as toxic road runoff associated with chemicals leaching out of automobile ‘tire dust’ which wears off tires during the normal wear and tear of driving.
+Pre-spawning mortality (PSM) is an emerging toxics issue impacting many of Washington’s urbanized or developed watersheds.
+Where it occurs, adult coho salmon returning to freshwater die before they are able to spawn completely.
+The cause of PSM was recently identified as toxic road runoff associated with chemicals leaching out of automobile ‘tire dust’ which wears off tires during the normal wear and tear of driving.

-Wild Fish Conservancy completed weekly spawning surveys in five West Sound watersheds in Kitsap and Peirce Counties which represent a range in road density and stormwater inputs.
-The surveys coincided with the fall coho runs of 10 or more individuals annually.
+In fall of 2021 and 2022, Wild Fish Conservancy completed weekly spawning surveys in five West Sound watersheds in Kitsap and Peirce Counties that represent a range in road density and stormwater inputs.
+Survey watersheds, which included Rocky Cr., Minter Cr., McCormick Cr., Burkey Cr., and Clear Cr., were prioritized with assistance from WDFW, NOAA’s NW Fisheries Science Center, and the Suquamish Tribe.

-During the course of the survey, the riparian area was carefully inspected for signs of carcasses dragged to shore by animals such as otter, dog, raccoon, bear, opossum and coyote.
-Crews were also vigilant for the wafting odor of a rotting carcass, prompting a heightened search in those areas.
+During the surveys, Wild Fish Conservancy staff identified carcasses, redds, and live fish, and carefully inspected the riparian area for signs of carcasses dragged away from streams by animals such as otter, dog, raccoon, bear, opossum and coyote.
+Crews were also vigilant for the wafting odor of a rotting salmon carcass, prompting a heightened search in those areas.

-Spawning success was determined by examining female carcass gonads.
-The eggs of females are contained within two separate skeins within the body cavity.
+Spawning success was determined by examining female carcasses.
+The eggs of female salmon are contained within two separate skeins within the body cavity.
 If these skeins appeared equal in size, full, firm, and intact, the fish was considered un-spawned.
-If eggs were retained by the fish, they were counted.
-When counting was impractical, the volume of eggs retained was measured in a beaker, and the diameter of five randomly chosen eggs was measured to estimate the average egg diameter.
-With these two values the estimated number of eggs in the fish could be calculated.
-If the eggs retained were 100% the fish exhibited PSM and if the fish retained 10-99% of their eggs they exhibited HER.
-Neither the spawning success of males or spawning success of significantly scavenged fish were included in analysis because they were either too difficult or too subjective.
+If eggs were retained by the fish, field crews estimated the percentage remaining.
+Neither the spawning success of males or significantly scavenged female carcasses were included in analysis.

 Location | Start Date |